 Precaution: Electrical troubleshooting of this level is best performed by a licensed electrical contractor who will identify the problem and make the necessary repairs.

-Electrical Problems that Can Cause a Home to Lose All or Part Power
+Electrical Problems that Could Cause a Home to Not Have Full Electrical Power

 - From what has been described in these electrical questions, there may be a problem either at the main electrical panel, or at a sub-panel which is affecting several other circuits and devices that are not working.